Eli017/cs495_801_week2_group11/README.md

 This summer I got certified as a cloud practitioner for AWS as part of an internship.
 I was also a student in CS410 (Web Programming), which went pretty smoothly in my opinion.
-During my freetime I up kept my journal of playlists I've been keeping for around three years.
+During my freetime I up kept my journal of playlists I've been keeping for around three years now.